om-ashish-soni/om-ashish-soni/README.md

       My name is Om Ashish Soni .
 I am currently pursuing B-Tech in Computer Science At Dharmsinh Desai University , Nadiad.

-      Currently I am in 4th semester.
+      Currently I am in 5th semester.

 ## Problem Solving :

       I have interest in competitive programming.

-      I am 5 star coder on codechef and pupil at codeforces and participated in kickstart 2021 and 2022.
+      I am 4 star coder on codechef and pupil at codeforces and participated in kickstart 2021 and 2022.

       Languages and tools :
       I am familiar with C++ ( intermediate) , Python(basic) and Node.js and express.

+## Work experience :

+      I am SDE Intern at Simulas organization , playing role as a backend developer.

+## Acheivements :

+      Solved more that 1000 problems of competitive programming.
+      In one codechef contest , i was in top 5 global rank Solved more that 300 problems of Data structures and algorithms on leetcode.

 ## Development :